edderick/third-year-project/docs/Issues/crosscompiling.md

 Alix2d3s, the compiler must be set up correctly.
 Adding the cflag "-m32" should suffice, however to be on the safe side, "-m32 -march=i386" can be used.

+This should be done by appending '--with-clfags="-m32 -march=i386i"' to ./configure.

 I initially had problems with this compilation.
 I resolved the issues by going back to basics and trying to compile a simple helloworld program for the Alix.
 Turns out I was missing "gcc-multilib".
 This can be installed with apt.